A Distributional Perspective on Pearl's Causal Hierarchy: From Marginal to Joint and Individualized Potential Outcomes: Introduction

 \section{Introduction}

 Understanding causal relationships is a fundamental goal across a wide range of domains and has gained increasing attention in both academic and industry communities in recent years~\citep{Imbens-Rubin2015, Pearl2019, Hernan-Robins2020}.
 Pearl articulates a three-layer causal hierarchy~\citep{Shpitser-Pearl2008, pearl2009causality, Pearl-Mackenzie2018}--commonly referred to as the ``Ladder of Causation''--that organizes causal reasoning into association, intervention, and counterfactuals (See Table \ref{tab-a1} for details).
-This hierarchy distinguishes classes of causal queries with progressively greater conceptual and inferential demands, and has become a foundational lens for understanding the scope of causal analysis~\cite{Bareinboim-etal2022}.
+This hierarchy distinguishes classes of causal queries with progressively greater conceptual and inferential demands, and has become a foundational lens for understanding the scope of causal analysis~\citep{Bareinboim-etal2022}.
 In addition, several studies have examined this hierarchy from complementary perspectives grounded in the structural causal model (SCM) framework, including logical-probabilistic, inferential-graphical, and computational complexity viewpoints~\citep{Bareinboim-etal2022, Julian-etal2025}.

-{\bf Motivation.} Despite these important discussions, to the best of our knowledge, no work has formally examined Pearl’s causal hierarchy from a potential outcomes lens~\citep{Rubin1974, Neyman1990}.
-In this paper, we adopt this perspective to systematically address the following question.
+{\bf Motivation.} Existing discussions are primarily formulated in structural causal model language and are not typically organized around an explicit estimand-level classification rule stated in potential outcomes terms.
+We develop and systematically apply such a rule to address the question below.

-{\bf Our Perspective.} We address Q1 from the perspective of the probability distribution of potential outcomes.
-This perspective is fundamental and natural to statistical thinking and has been implicitly adopted across the causal inference literature.
-We formalize this perspective in a systematic manner.
+{\bf Our Perspective.} We address Q1 using an operational criterion based on the probabilistic object required by an estimand.
+Although the underlying ordering of marginal, joint, and individual-level information is familiar, stating the criterion at the estimand level makes it possible to classify causal targets directly in potential outcomes language.
 Our answer to Q1 is as follows:

 We omit discussion of the first layer of causation, as causal inference primarily focuses on the second and third layers~\citep{Pearl2019}.
-Fig.~\ref{fig1} illustrates the connection between the causal hierarchy and potential outcomes; see Section~\ref{Sec3-1} for details.
-This perspective naturally aligns increasing layers of the hierarchy with progressively stronger identifiability assumptions--from marginal distributions to joint distributions and ultimately to individualized potential outcomes--mirroring the inherent structure of the causal hierarchy.
+Figure~\ref{fig1} illustrates the connection between the causal hierarchy and potential outcomes; see Section~\ref{Sec3-1} for details.
+The resulting classification is consistent with the familiar information ordering across the hierarchy: moving from marginal distributions to joint distributions and ultimately to individualized potential outcomes generally requires progressively stronger identifiability assumptions.